 - 1. Assault resulting in serious personal injury

-- 2. Assault using a weapon
+- 2. Assault involving use of a weapon

+- 3. Assault on school officials, employees, and volunteers

+- 4. Making bomb threats or engaging in bomb hoaxes

+- 5. Willfully burning a school building

+- 6. Homicide

-- 3. Kidnapping
+- 7. Kidnapping

+- 8. Unlawful, underage sales, purchase, provision, possession, or consumption of alcoholic beverages

-- 4. Possession of controlled substance in violation of law
+- 9. Possession of a controlled substance in violation of law

-- 5. Possession of a firearm in violation of law
+- 10. Possession of a firearm

-- 6. Possession of a weapon in violation of law
+- 11. Possession of a weapon

-- 7. Rape
+- 12. Rape

+- 13. Robbery with a dangerous weapon

-- 8. Sexual assault
+- 14. Sexual assault (not involving rape or sexual offense)

-- 9. Sexual offense
+- 15. Sexual offense

-- 10. Taking indecent liberties with a minor
+- 16. Taking indecent liberties with a minor